 Taking the mediator out of the model in complete mediation eliminates the relationship between an independent and dependent variable.
 This is because the mediator thoroughly explains the relationship between a dependent and an independent variable.

 In partial mediation, the relationship between the dependent and independent variable still exists when you take the mediator out of the model.
-This is because the mediator partially explains this relationship.
+This is because the mediator only partially explains this relationship.

 - The independent variable must cause the mediator